International-Data-Spaces-Association/IDSA-Rulebook/005_Roles.md

 The closely realted term "data user" describes a natural or legal person who has lawful access to certain personal or non-personal data and has the right,  to use that data for commercial or non-commercial purposes.

-The data user and data consumer can be separate organizations but often will be two perspectives on the roles of the same participant, depending on the context.
+The data user and data consumer can be separate organisations but often will be two perspectives on the roles of the same participant, depending on the context.

 ### Data provider

-Data providers are the organizations that make data technically available for a data sharing activity.
+Data providers are the organisations that make data technically available for a data sharing activity.
 In the IDSA Rulebook the data provider is the party acting as the provider of a data sharing contract.

 The closely related term "data holder" describes a natural or legal person, who is not a data subject with respect to the specific data in question, who has the right to grant access to or to share certain data in accordance with applicable law.

-The data holder and data provider can be separate organizations (e.g. in cases where intermediares are being introduced) but often will be two perspectives on the roles of the same participant, depending on context.
+The data holder and data provider can be separate organisations (e.g. in cases where intermediares are being introduced) but often will be two perspectives on the roles of the same participant, depending on context.

 **Role mapping guidance:**
 - **Data Holder:** the legal owner or rights holder of the data (responsible for legal compliance and consent decisions).